Production delay notice: order volume is high and we're behind. We're working hard, but capacity is limited.

 In this series of videos, we show you the most important Inkscape tricks for bottle cap design, from cropping photos to creating circular text.

-If you want a real-world preview of your cap, don't forget: you can always order a free digital sample.
+If you want a real-world preview of your cap, don't forget: you can always order just one cap!

 For design help, requests, or inquiries, contact Haley E. R. Cooper.
-And you can always ask us to design something for you.
+And we can always design something for you for a small fee.

-Our online design tool allows you to upload an image, resize it, and reposition it, but if you want to add text or multiple images to your bottle cap, you'll need to use an offline design program and export the final design as a single image.
-You can use any drawing program that outputs in GIF, JPG, or PNG to create designs for BottleMark custom caps.
+Our online design tool allows you to upload an image, resize it, and reposition it, but if you want to add text or multiple images to your bottle cap, you'll need to use a separate design program and export the final design as a single image.
+You can use any drawing program that outputs in PNG, JPG, or GIF to create designs for BottleMark custom caps.
 And pretty much every drawing program will!
 You may already have Photoshop, Paint Shop Pro, or Illustrator—even Powerpoint can work.

-Our favorite?
-Inkscape.
-It's a free and powerful vector drawing program that works on Windows, Mac, and Linux.
+For more involved designs, our favorite is Inkscape.
+It's a free vector drawing program that works on Windows, Mac, and Linux.
 While Inkscape offers many sophisticated features, it won't take you long to master the tricks you need to create a great cap.
 We've got screencasts below to help you, as well as Inkscape SVG templates.
 So give it a go!

 We can print anything you want on a cap, but some designs look better than others.
 Here are a few pointers on successful bottle cap design:

 Use square or circular designs.
 Since the printable area is a perfect circle, choose an image that works when cropped into a square or circle.
-A rectangular image can work, too, but you'll need to make it smaller to get all of it on the canvas: you risk losing detail at the same time that you have some wasted space.
+A rectangular image can work, but you'll need to make it smaller to get all of it on the canvas: you lose detail and add wasted space.
 So think circular!

 High-contrast colors.
 Be bold with your colors.
 If you have many layers to your design, make sure that the background and the foreground graphics have a strong dark-to-light color contrast.
+Watch out especially for royal or dark blue-on-black; both of those are dark colors!
 Black-and-white and richly colored pictures look beautiful on caps.
-You can up the color saturation or vibrance on a photo to create a look that "pops."
 The more contrast in the photo or graphic, the better it will read at the size of 1-inch.

-Bold text.
-When it comes to text, the bolder the font, the bigger the size, the better.
-You don't want your text to end up illegible!
-Make sure text contrasts with the background: dark colors against light colors.
-Pay special attention to contrast if you're working with text on a photo background.
+Big text.
+When it comes to text, the bigger the text, the bolder the font, the better.
+Tiny text is a common mistake, and you don't want your text to end up illegible!
+Make sure text contrasts with the background color.
+Pay special attention if you're working with text on a photo background.
 If text is the most important part of your cap, use solid backgrounds to make your text "pop."
 All varieties of fonts can work, but avoid thin and super-frilly fonts.

 Leave a margin.
-We print on as much of the bottle cap as we can; however, the rounded edges of the cap are rounded even more in capping, so elements that are all the way to the edge can be lost or look strange.
+We print to the edge of the cap top; since the rounded edges of the cap are rounded even more in capping, elements that are all the way to the edge can be rounded with the cap.
 Leave a little space at the edge.

 Below is a screen shot from the design tool and a photo of the resulting cap.

 While the black-and-white photo turned out lovely, the text is a disaster!
-The font on top looks too narrow in black, and the bottom text (white fill with a too-thin black stroke) blends in completely with the grayish-white around the bottom of the photo.
+Even with a stroke around the text, the font looks too narrow and blends in completely with the gray areas of the photo.
 This is no good!

 Now see the improvement.
 We used the same photo and even the same curly font but changed the font color.